nashikun/Tweetoscope/README.md

 To try the project locally, you can run it with the `config/development` configurations.

-You can do so as follows, after having compiled the project:
+For the cpp components, you can do so as follows, after having compiled the project:
 ```
 $ cd build
 $ ./scripts/kafka.sh start --zooconfig ./config/development/zookeeper.properties --serverconfig ./config/development/server.properties